Senior Teaching Fellow

 (2017) “Programmable Knitting”, In: Active Matter.
 Mit Press.

 (2018) Responsive Knit: the Evolution of a Programmable Material System.
-Design Research Society Conference (DRS2018: Catalyst) Proceedings: Proceedings (Accepted)
+Design Research Society Conference (DRS2018: Design as a catalyst for change) Proceedings: Proceedings of DRS2018 Design Research Society.
+4: 1800-1811.

 (2017) Inflection: Assembling Interdisciplinary Material Knowledge using Knitted Fabric Construction.
 Intersections: A conference exploring collaboration in textile design research Proceedings: Proceedings Loughborough University.